-6.1 Degree of Master of Arts in Primary Educational Studies
+5.2 Degree of Master of Arts in Primary Educational Studies

-A candidate who has completed a minimum of 360 credits with a grade point average 19 of 9 or better, with 280 credits at grade D or better and 240 or more of the credits from compulsory core courses (not inclusive of elective qualifying courses) in the MA (Primary Education) curriculum, will be eligible to receive the degree of Master of Arts in Primary Educational Studies.
-Such a candidate, if graduating with the Degree of Master of Arts in Primary Educational Studies, may not be a candidate for the Degree of MA (Primary Education) (Hons) of the University of Glasgow on a future occasion.
-The MA in Primary Educational Studies is not a teaching qualification.
+- a) Generic Undergraduate Regulation §14 applies, with the following additional requirement: 180 or more of the credits from compulsory core courses (not inclusive of elective qualifying courses) in the MA (Primary Education) curriculum. - b) The MA in Primary Educational Studies is not a teaching qualification. - c) A candidate graduating with the Degree of Master of Arts in Primary Educational Studies may not be a candidate for the Degree of MA (Primary Education) (Hons) of the University of Glasgow on a future occasion.